 PREPARING STUDENTS FOR MLP

-- Washington State Music Teachers website: www.wsmta.org download registration forms, Music Literacy Program Handbook and other documents
+- Washington State Music Teachers website: www.wsmta.org look under student programs, click – Music literacy program to read or download registration forms, Music Literacy Program Handbook and other documents available.
+Especially helpful are the MLP check lists by level for scales and check lists for other required exam materials.

-- Wendy Stevens Website: www.composecreate.com then check the dropdown list at Resources for free rhythm worksheets and other teaching materials.
+- Wendy Stevens Website: www.composecreate.com then check under Resources dropdown menu for free rhythm worksheets that follow the MLP Levels, and other free teaching materials.

-- www.composecreate.com/web-rewards for free online games and worksheets in levels 1 – 10 with a check list for each level, corresponding with the musicianship exam materials.
+- www.composecreate.com/web-rewards for free online games and worksheets levels 1 – 10 corresponding with the MLP Levels.
 Your students can do these on their own computers.

-- www.musictheory.net has free interactive drills in theory and ear training.
+- www.musictheory.net has free interactive drills in theory and ear training, not necessarily matched to MLP levels.

-- www.musiclearningcommunity.com with a monthly charge for up to 50 students has colorful teaching games especially for younger students.
+- www.musiclearningcommunity.com with a monthly charge for up to 50 students, you find colorful teaching games especially for younger students.

-- Check Michelle Mielke’s column in the WSMTA Clarion newsletter for additional sites with teaching resources.
+- Check Michelle Mielke’s column in the (past and current) Clarion for additional sites with teaching resources.

 Piano Technique Testing: Actual exam score sheets show the scales to be learned for each level and the scoring rubrics.
 You may download, print and use these sheets in your studio to help your students prepare for Musicianship Exams.
 Levels 1-10 (PDF)